Echolaitoc/SimpleEnergyBar/README.md

 * `/seb textSize x` - Set size of text

+* `/seb textVisible 0/1` - Completely show or hide text

+* `/seb playSound 0/1` - Play sound on tick when energy is not full

 Druids only

 * `/seb onlyInCatForm 0/1` - Only show energy bar in cat